- What is it?

 Caucasian or Asian ethnic backgrounds, but African-Americans and Hispanic Americans are also at significant risk.

-Certain chronic medical conditions including diabetes, hyperthyroidism, some hyperparathyroidism, some bowel diseases and rheumatoid arthritis
+Certain chronic medical conditions including diabetes, hyperthyroidism, hyperparathyroidism, some bowel diseases and rheumatoid arthritis

 Depression.
 People with serious depression have increased rates of bone loss, as do people who take selective serotonin reuptake inhibitor (SSRI) antidepressants.
 More research is necessary to better understand the associations between depression and SSRIs and bone loss.